tecork/HR-Sim/README.md

   </a>
 </p>

-A cross platform script for artifical cardiac triggering.
+A cross platform script for artificial cardiac triggering.

 ## Features
 * Compatible with devices that take a 5V input via RCA plug
 * Script written in both MATLAB and Python.
 * Automatically write and save output compatible file for Arduino Uno(.INO) after running the main script.
-* Upload the .INO to the Ardunio via USB using the Arduino IDE.
+* Upload the .INO to the Arduino via USB using the Arduino IDE.

 ## Parts and Required Software
 * [Open-Source Arduino IDE](https://www.arduino.cc/en/Main/Software)